Published: November 22, 2024

 MidSouth emerged in March, 1986 when Illinois Central Gulf (ICG) decided to shed some of its less profitable lines.
 These initially totaled 373 miles of its former main line between Meridian, Mississippi, to Shreveport, Louisiana.

-MidSouth was one of three major regional railroads formed through ICG's large spinoffs following deregulation which also included the Chicago, Central & Pacific (1985) and the Gulf & Mississippi (1985).
+MidSouth was one of four major regional railroads formed through ICG's large spinoffs following deregulation which also included the Chicago, Central & Pacific (1985), Gulf & Mississippi (1985), and Chicago, Missouri & Western (1987).

 Despite its historic significance, the Meridian-Shreveport line didn't align with ICG's primarily north-south traffic, although it was in relatively good shape by 1986 standards.
 This made it an attractive offering for investors.